 - Completion of application form including permission to retain student work for use in marketing and accreditation purpose.

 Note: Entering freshmen and transfer students in the Department of Interior Architecture are required to attend a seminar early in the fall semester.
-This will include delineation of the course of study for both interior design and pre-architecture, the purpose of the art minor, explanation of the portfolio review, and outline specifications for personal computers and software that will be required for the sophomore through senior courses of study.
+This will include delineation of the course of study for both interior design and pre-architecture, explanation of the portfolio review, and outline specifications for personal computers and software that will be required for the sophomore through senior courses of study.
 Opportunities for the pursuit of studies at Judson University, Elgin, Illinois, will also be discussed.

 The Samford University interior design program is accredited by the Council for Interior Design Accreditation (CIDA).